santanafabio/pyfingerprint/README.md

-# Python library for ZFM-20 fingerprint sensor
+# Python library for ZFM fingerprint sensors

-The PyFingerprint library allows to use the ZhianTec ZFM-20 fingerprint sensor on the Raspberry Pi or other Linux machines.
+The PyFingerprint library allows to use ZhianTec ZFM-20, ZFM-60, ZFM-70 and ZFM-100 fingerprint sensors on the Raspberry Pi or other Linux machines.
+Some other models like R303 and R305 also work.

 **Note:** The library is inspired by the C++ library from Adafruit Industries:
 <https://github.com/adafruit/Adafruit-Fingerprint-Sensor-Library>

-## Package building
+## Package building on Debian

-**Note:** This should work properly on Debian 7 (Wheezy) and Debian 8 (Jessie).

 First install the packages for building:

-    ~$ sudo apt-get install devscripts
+    ~$ sudo apt-get install git devscripts

 Than clone this repository: